materialsinnovation/pymks/INSTALLATION.md

 and download and install the package by hand (rather than using pip).
 On Windows, just run the `.exe` installer.
-On Mac and Linux, just get the `.tar.gz` unpack it, change to the base directory and run `python setup.py install`.
+On Mac and Linux, download the `.tar.gz` and unpack it, change to the base directory and run `python setup.py install`.

 ## Git